avinashbest/data-structure-iit-kanpur/README.md

 					prev -> next = newnode;
 					newnode -> next = temp;

-# Linked List Applications
+# Linked List Applications:

 	1. Dynamic Memory Allocation.
 	2. Implemented in stack and queue.
 	3. In undo functionality of software
 	4. Hash tables, Graphs

-# STACK
+# STACK:

 	1. A stack is a list of elements in which an element may be inserted or deleted only at one end, called the top of the stack.
 Stacks are sometimes known as LIFO(Last in, first out) lists.